 The “salt of the earth” is a commonly used expression, referring to one of the world’s oldest and most treasured commodities.
 Salt has been in existence since the beginning of time, recorded as far back as 6050 B.C. when it was first used in Egyptian ceremonies and as a lucrative trade item in the Mediterranean region.

 Its production eventually migrated to the United States in the 17th Century when early colonials and Native Americans boiled brine from natural salt springs.
 In fact, one of the most commonly used brands for nearly a century has been Morton’s, which is produced right here on our soil.
 Yet, today, there is growing popularity for flavoring foods with exotic Himalayan salt and sea salt that harkens back to those prehistoric times.
+Before we discover the differences between Himalayan vs. sea salt, let’s take a look at the history.

 All salt is made from the chemical reaction of sodium and chlorine, two imperative elements for living organisms, including humans—but there are many different kinds to choose from.